DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 ### Register the External Metrics Provider

-Once the DCA is up and running, register it as an External Metrics Provider, via the service exposing the port 443.
+Once the Datadog Cluster Agent is up and running, register it as an External Metrics Provider, via the service exposing the port 443.

 To do so, apply the following RBAC rules: